aupc2061/metaenv/README.md

 State tracks:

-- step count and difficulty
-- remaining step and object budget
+- step count, difficulty, and task id
-- remaining storage and refresh budget
+- remaining step, object, storage, and refresh budgets
 - current focus cluster
 - cluster attempt and benchmark history
-- useful vs unused derived objects
+- derived object usefulness and resource pressure

 ## Scoring

-Step-time rewards are rubric-based:
+Step rewards come from the rubric tree:

-- Error penalties for validation and runtime failures
+- validation and runtime errors are penalized
-- Utility/pressure-based rewards for create and modify
+- create and modify actions are rewarded when they help more workload clusters than they consume resources
-- Cleanup incentives for dropping low-value objects
+- drop actions are rewarded when they remove empty, duplicate, or low-value objects
-- Delta-style rewards for benchmark actions
+- benchmark actions pay out only on improvement, routing quality, and correctness
-- Submit reward equals final score
+- submit returns the final score

 Final score combines: